 Mexican Corn Salad

-This side dish is made with fresh corn on the cob, either grilled, or cut from the cob and sautéed on top of the stove.
-We combine it with mayonnaise, Mexican hot sauce, lime juice, jalapeño pepper, cilantro, and cotija cheese.
+This creamy and tangy Mexican corn salad is perfect with fresh corn from the farmers’ market.
+Whether it’s grilled, or cut off the cob and sauteed on top of the stove, the high heat brings out its sweet flavor while giving it a nice bit of charring.
+It’s cooked quickly, so it maintains that fresh taste as well as the nutrients.
+The dressing is a combination of mayonnaise, Mexican hot sauce, lime juice, jalapeño pepper, cilantro, and cotija cheese.
 It’s full of flavor and surprisingly easy to make.

-Remove the husks and silk from the corn.
-Rinse the corn off and dry it with paper towels.
-Stand the corn upright in a deep bowl and cut straight down along the base of the kernels.
-This will help catch the kernels as they’re cut off.
+To remove the corn kernels from the cob, stand it upright in a deep bowl and cut straight down along the base of the kernels.
+This will help catch them as they’re cut off.

 Mexican Corn Salad